-Dust off your doggo strollers and get your leashes ready because it’s prime stall-pawrusing time at dog-friendly Seattle farmers markets.
-Known for putting local first, Seattle’s markets are open on various days throughout the week, and most are seasonal, which means it’s time to fetch your fresh berries–or whatever makes you yappy.
+Dust off your doggo strollers and get your leashes ready because it’s prime stall paw-rusing time at a dog-friendly Seattle farmers market near you!
+Seattle is all about the fresh and local finds, and with markets throughout the week, you can fetch fresh berries (or whatever makes you yappy) all summer long.

 Before Pup Visits Seattle Farmers Markets